New R&D centre approved at Sawston

 There will be a 20-metre buffer around a nearby Scheduled Ancient Monument to help preserve the Iron Age hillfort known as Borough Hill, which sits to the south east of the site.
 As part of the application, there is the potential for enhanced public access to the monument.
 This will be via an Archaeological Conservation Management Plan and a Community Outreach Plan.
 Additionally, the development avoids the adjacent woodland which is protected as a biodiversity priority habitat and offers potential homes for bats, nesting birds and dormice.
 A management plan will be established to help safeguard the nearby Dernford Fen, a Site of Special Scientific Interest.
 In addition, new grassland will be created to the west of the existing woodland, utilising soil from the site.

-At least 10% of the emissions from the development will be offset by renewable or low-carbon energy sources.
+At least 10 per cent of the emissions from the development will be offset by renewable or low-carbon energy sources.
 Solar panels will generate electricity for the building while heating and hot water would be provided by renewable and re-use means.

 Sawston and Whittlesford Parish Councils both supported the application while Stapleford Parish Council had no objection to it.